 - Hughes/Danbury Optical Systems (now Goodrich Optical and Space Systems) - Mirror Grinding and Polishing

 - Optical Coating Laboratories, Inc. - Mirror Coating and Cleaning

 - Eastman Kodak Corporation - Mirror Assembly

 - Ball Aerospace and Technology Corp. - Science Instrument Module & Aspect System

 - Advanced CCD Imaging Spectrometer (ACIS) - Penn State University and Massachusetts Institute of Technology (MIT)

 - High Resolution Camera (HRC) - Smithsonian Astrophysical Observatory (SAO)

 - Low Energy Transmission Grating - Space Research Institute Netherlands and Max Planck Institute in Germany

 - Operations Control Center

 The Chandra X-ray Center (CXC) is located in Cambridge, Massachusetts at the Smithsonian Astrophysical Observatory and staffed by personnel from SAO, MIT, and NGST.
-Dr. Harvey Tananbaum is the Center's director.
+Dr. Harvey Tananbaum was the Center's director from inception to April 20, 2014.
+He has been succeeded as CXC Director by Dr. Belinda J. Wilkes.
 Science Support is responsible for the mission planning and science operations.
 The Operations Control Center directs the flight and executes the observing plan of the observatory, and receives the scientific data from the observatory.